-All entities that wish to do business with any agency, board, or commission of the State of Illinois must register for an eligible bidder number through the Illinois Department of Human Rights (IDHR) by filing an Employer Report Form (PC-1) with the IDHR Public Contracts unit.
+All entities that wish to do business with any agency, board, or commission of the State of Illinois must register for an IDHR Eligibility Number (aka, Eligible Bidder / Public Contractor Number) through the Illinois Department of Human Rights (IDHR) by registering with the IDHR Public Contracts Unit.

-All potential bidders must file if any one of the following applies:
+All entities seeking to do business with the State of Illinois (potential bidders) must file if any one of the following applies:

 - The business entity employs 15 or more persons at the time of application for a public contract;